Malcolm Ranjith: Diplomatic and curial posts

 On 1 October 2001 Pope John Paul assigned him to the post of adjunct secretary of the Congregation for the Evangelization of Peoples.
 He was also named head of the Pontifical Mission Societies.

 He was appointed titular archbishop of Umbriatico and the Apostolic Nuncio to Indonesia and to East Timor on 29 April 2004.
 His appointment was unusual in that, unlike almost all nuncios, he was not a graduate of the Pontifical Ecclesiastical Academy.
 Ranjith was the first Sri Lankan to be appointed an apostolic nuncio.

 Ranjith was appointed secretary of the Congregation for Divine Worship and the Discipline of the Sacraments on 10 December 2005.
 He developed a reputation as a liturgical conservative.
 He held that receiving communion in the hand was an "illegitimate" practice never envisioned by the Second Vatican Council.
 He criticized bishops who did not promptly make provision for the celebration of Mass in Latin when Pope Benedict authorized it in 2006, calling it "rebellion against the pope".

 He once said, "I'm not a fan of the Lefebvrians ... but what they sometimes say about the liturgy they say for good reason."

-Ranjith is fluent in ten languages: Italian, French, German, Hebrew, Greek, Spanish, Latin, English, Sinhala and Tamil.
+Ranjith is fluent in eleven languages: Italian, French, German, Hebrew, Indonesian, Greek, Spanish, Latin, English, Sinhala and Tamil.